 With skilled hands-on guidance from a qualified Alexander Technique teacher, the rider unlearns poor postural habits that interfere with her own ‘use’ and riding ability.
 She will experience a much freer neck, her back will lengthen and widen providing strong yet supple support; her back muscles will be energised and toned so she can both respond to the horse while also conveying her wishes.
 The ribs too are released for full and easy breathing without any sense of effort.
 Her hips become released and her legs hang more freely improving the depth of ‘seat’ and communication with the horse.
 Her feet will face forwards without twisting or jamming the knee which are common problems.
 The rider’s arms, wrists and hands become more sensitive and free as a consequence of the better working of her back and consequently she can both feel the horse’s mouth more profoundly as well as respond to and communicate her wishes.
 The rider gets a new experience of free expansive poise with a toned integration throughout her body.

-Noël works with riders in his London practice and particularly in Beaminster, Dorset.
+Noël works with riders in Beaminster, Dorset.